El Paso Border Patrol chief to transfer to Detroit amid controversy

 Border patrol official disputes migrant camp conditionsJuly 16, 201904:38

-One DHS official said Hull is known as a "law and order" Border Patrol chief and often acts autonomously without the direction of his superiors.
+One Department of Homeland Security official said Hull is known as a "law and order" Border Patrol chief and often acts autonomously without the direction of his superiors.

 Agents in Hull's sector also kept immigrants in a "holding pen" under a bridge in El Paso in March, according to several media reports.

-Chief Patrol Agent Gloria Chavez, currently in charge of the El Centro, California, sector, will replace Hull as chief of the El Paso sector until further notice, the document said.
+Chief Patrol Agent Gloria Chavez, currently in charge of the El Centro Sector in California, will replace Hull as chief of the El Paso sector until further notice, the document said.

 Customs and Border Protection did not immediately respond to a request for comment.